 Watch out for factors that accelerate collagen loss

-While you’re using the TRIFECTA on a daily basis, watch out for other factors that negatively impact collagen production.
+While you’re using the Trifecta, or other skincare routines, on a daily basis, watch out for other factors that negatively impact collagen production.
 Be aware of sun exposure and do not smoke.
 If you’re going to be in out in the sun, protect your skin with a good, broad-spectrum, mineral-based sunscreen.

 As you maintain your skincare routine and protect your skin from damage, you will see your skin begin to change.
 The downward scale flips, and you gain in collagen production over time.
 You will see younger-looking, more supple, luminous skin.